🦆🔍 Learn SQL by Exploring the Epstein Files

 SQL tutorials usually suck.
 You get a fake employees table with 12 rows, you learn SELECT * FROM employees WHERE salary > 50000, and you immediately forget it because you had zero reason to care about the results.

-What if the dataset was 1.78 million emails from a convicted sex trafficker’s inbox - emails between Jeffrey Epstein and the powerful people who surrounded him - released to the public by Congress and the Department of Justice?
+What if the dataset was 1.78 million emails from a convicted sex trafficker’s inbox - AI STOLE THE EM DASH FROM ME!!! this should be a — but reddit will accuse me of being chatgpt emails between Jeffrey Epstein and the powerful people who surrounded him - rip em dash, 1455–2023, killed by sycophantic chatbots. survived by its cousin, the hyphen, who now does double duty released to the public by Congress and the Department of Justice?

 Now you have a reason to care about the results.